 Remember when I said I wasn’t making Halloween costumes this year?
-Well, I decided last minute to make Leah a bee for Halloween.
+Well, I decided last minute to make Leah a DIY bee costume for Halloween.
 The dollar store had the wings and the antennae.
 She just needed a tutu and a shirt.
 The tutu would be easy to make, and I could just paint stripes on a yellow shirt.
 Easy right?
 Wrong!
 Finding a plain yellow shirt for a toddler proved to be impossible.
 I checked every craft store and even some retail stores.
 All I could find were plain yellow t-shirts for big kids.
 With just one day before a Halloween party, I did what any craft blogger would do… I improvised and made a big shirt smaller.
 Here was the final result.

 Could I have just used a black shirt and put yellow stripes on it?
 Probably.
 But that would have been too easy.
 Really though, I just think of yellow with black stripes when I think of a bee.
 So just to give you an idea of how big this shirt was, here’s a before and after.
 The neck is still a little large, but definitely a big improvement overall.